-Accrued Vacation and Other Employee Benefits
+Accrued Vacation and Other Leave Benefits

-The Foundation has accrued a liability for leave benefits earned.
+The Center has accrued a liability and a receivable from the state for leave benefits earned, and for post-retirement health care as discussed in Note 9.
 However, such benefits are reimbursed under the state contract only when actually paid.
-The Foundation has also recorded a receivable from the state for the accrued leave benefits to reflect the future reimbursement of such benefits.